 In my opinion there are two challanges in this issue:

 1. We must find a way to send a HTTP/1.0 request manually to reproduce this problem.
 Actually i don`t know a way how to make a HTPP/1.0 request (but i`ven`t searched for it, now).

 2. What is the right solution for it?
 How must TYPO3 react?

 To wrap all parse_url()-Calls which are affected?
 To determine the HTTP_HOST in an alternative way, if it a HTTP/1.0 request?
 Or if it empty?

 What is your thought about it?

-#3 Updated by Steffen Gebert about 4 years ago
+#3 Updated by Steffen Gebert over 4 years ago

 Sorry, I haven't really thought about it.
 That's why I asked you, as it seems like you've already digged into it.

 I would say, the places where parse_url() uses HTTP_HOST should get a check, whether HTTP_HOST is empty.
 What the remedy shoud be - don't know.
 In case of the pageNotFound_handling redirect, we might redirect to /404.html, however that's not RFC-conform.

 Submitting an HTTP/1.0 request is pretty easy